George Floyd murder: What has changed since his death a year ago? | DW | 25.05.2021

 The powerful image of former police officer Derek Chauvin kneeling on the neck of George Floyd sparked protests not only throughout the United States, but across the world.
 The memorials and murals that sprang up in his name shone a spotlight on lawmakers and police departments, spurring debate around how they would address and enact change in their policies and their approach.

-Months later, the nation watched the trial of Chauvin and eventually breathed a collective sigh of relief upon the guilty verdict.
+Months later, the nation watched the trial of Chauvin and eventually breathed a collective sigh of relief when he was found guilty.
 As many celebrated the outcome, only 10 miles from the courthouse in Minneapolis, protests erupted after the video of Daunte Wright was released, another African American man who died at the hands of the police.
 The moment was sobering, as some had hoped that the nation had reached a turning point regarding justice reform.

 During the past year, the country has watched police forces push back against calls for reforms; meanwhile, videos continue to surface showing police officers abusing their power through unnecessary force against Black people.
 Such images of abuse are playing a major role in changing the way people view policing and race relations.